materialsproject/fireworks/docs/workflow_tutorial.rst

     lp_run.py get_fw 1
     lp_run.py get_fw 2

 #.
-You should notice that the FireWork that writes the first line of the text (*"To be, or not to be,"*) shows a state that is ``READY`` to run.
-In contrast, the FireWork that writes the second line (*"that is the question:"*) shows a state of ``WAITING``.
-The ``WAITING`` state indicates that a Rocket should not pull this FireWork just yet.
+You should notice that the FireWork that writes the first line of the text (*"To be, or not to be,"*) shows a state that is *READY* to run.
+In contrast, the FireWork that writes the second line is not yet *READY*.

     .. note:: The ``fw_id`` is assigned randomly, so don't assign any meaning to the value of the ``fw_id``.

 #.
 Let's run the just first step of this workflow, and then examine the state of our FireWorks::

-    rlauncher_run.py singleshot
+    rlauncher_run.py --silencer singleshot

 #.
 You should have seen the text *"To be, or not to be"* printed to your standard out.
 Let's examine our FireWorks again to examine our new situation::